BioTrain Summer Positions

 Location: HudsonAlpha Huntsville campus

-SavantZ is developing a state-of-the-art Humanoid Robot for applications in bio-science, medicine, agriculture, logistics, manufacturing, social services and security tasks.
-The intern will work with and learn systems engineering, electromechanical design/implementation, electronics and software design and AI skills as they relate to robotics.
-They will work in our robotics lab, helping to fine-tune the electromechanical systems and develop software in the areas of real-time sensor processing and fusion, image recognition and perception, artificial intelligence, and AI-based learning processes.
-The intern will be working with a completed prototype or our sophisticated Humanoid.
-The intern will be supervised by a PhD in Mechanical Engineering and Robotics who is a professor in Huntsville and co-founder of SavantZ.
+SavantZ is developing a state-of-the-art Humanoid Robot for applications in bio-science, medicine, agriculture, logistics, manufacturing, social services, and security tasks.
+The intern will work with and learn systems engineering, electromechanical design/implementation, electronics, software design, and AI skills as they relate to robotics.
+They will work in our robotics lab, helping to fine-tune electromechanical systems and develop software in areas such as real-time sensor processing and fusion, image recognition and perception, artificial intelligence, and AI-based learning processes.
+The intern will work with a completed prototype of our sophisticated Humanoid.
+The intern will be supervised by a PhD in Mechanical Engineering and Robotics, a professor in Huntsville, and the co-founder of SavantZ.

 Requirements

-• Skills: Experience with 3D printing is a plus.
+• Skills: The ideal candidate will possess at least junior-level knowledge and skills in one of the listed disciplines.
+Programming skills are necessary at some level.
+Experience with 3D printing is a plus.
 Technical skills and experience are helpful.
-Positive attitude and strong work ethic required
+We are looking for someone with a positive attitude and a strong work ethic.

 IT/Cyber Intern